RyanFischback/const/README.md

 ## What is Const?

-Const is a MERN (MongoDB, Express.js, React.js, Node.js) project where it only relies on data to render components dynamically.
-As long as the guidelines for data input are followed because there are not currently any plans for switching between themes and the frontend components will be created based on database data and have ZERO hard coding.
+Const is a MERN (MongoDB, Express.js, React.js, Node.js) project where it only relies on data to render components dynamically. (kind of ironic, i know) As long as the guidelines for data input are followed because there are not currently any plans for switching between themes and the frontend components will be created based on database data and have ZERO hard coding.